This post was updated on December 8, 2020.

 1. Changing climate leads to forest degradation.

 Studies in the Amazon River basin predict that a rise in temperature corresponds with a 10-20 percent reduction in rainfall.
 As temperatures increase, so do forest fires.
-Tropical rainforests typically get over 100 inches of rain a year, but each year this number decreases — creating a chain effect of consequences.
+Tropical rainforests typically get more than 100 inches of rain a year, but each year this number decreases — creating a chain effect of consequences.

 “In the tropics, especially the tropical Amazon — the forests are not meant to burn.
 So, once these forests burn, then the forests are really degraded and they’re more likely to burn again,” said Tabor.
 “The key is preventing the fires and also improving resilience of these forests — keeping them intact, trying to prevent degradation.”

 The good news: Tabor developed Firecast, a NASA-funded forest fire monitoring and alert system for the tropics, which uses satellite inputs to alert to dangerous fire weather conditions and detect fires before they spread.
 “The satellites will detect a fire and within a couple hours we can send an alert to decision-makers in the field about where fires are happening,” she said.

-Studies show that since 1980 a decrease in annual rainfall has created a steady decline of corn, wheat, soybeans and rice.
-A rise in global temperatures is causing trees and plants to produce fruit earlier or later than before — throwing off the species that feed on them, including humans.
+Studies show that since 1980 a decrease in annual rainfall due to the changing climate has created a steady decline of corn, wheat, soybeans and rice.
+Additionally, a rise in global temperatures is causing trees and plants to produce fruit earlier or later than before — throwing off the species that feed on them, including humans.

-Local farmers depend on the crops commonly grown in the rainforest including coffee, bananas, lemons and peanuts to make money and to feed their families.
+This jeopardizes the livelihoods of local farmers, who depend on the crops commonly grown in the rainforest including coffee, bananas, lemons and peanuts to make money and to feed their families.

-Tropical Rainforests are home to nearly 30 million species of plants and animals, which heavily rely on another for survival.
+Tropical rainforests are home to nearly 30 million species of plants and animals, which heavily rely on another for survival.
 As plant growth dwindles, these animals become vulnerable.